tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   Design stuff until You get a sense for a workable `font size`.

-This is just so You have something to work with.
-Don't put too much pressure on yourself to 'get it right' at this point.
+Workable -- not perfect.
+Don't put too much pressure on yourself to 'get it right' at this point, whatever that means in design.
 You'll be remaking (or modifying) this wireframe using the Utopia system as You follow this guide.
 You can change your `font size` at any point.

-#### Create a wireframe for the other state
+### Create a wireframe for the other state

 Go through the same steps for the other state - `min` or `max`.

 Now, You should have settled on 2 widths and 2 font sizes (for now).

+/
+For simplicity, I will be only talking about 'min`from here on? a lot of the steps only talk about designing your`min` state.
+You should re

-#### Apply a style to your body text
+### Apply a style to your body text

 You could create your system using just the Utopia website, but the Figma Utopia plugin makes things easier: it generates styles and components representing all the building blocks of the Utopia design system -- the type scales, the spacing palettes and the grids.
 You'll see.